vkarthikeyan12/RESTful-API-Lab-AI6V0004/README.md

 ### Author
 Karthikeyan V
 Asst.
-Professor – JD College
+Professor – JD College \n kvenkatesan@jdcoem.ac.in
-kvenkatesan@jdcoem.ac.in

 ### License

 This repository is open for educational purposes only.